Chippenham Tri News

 A welcoming, beginner-friendly experience

-The day will start with a group briefing at Monkton Park before heading to the pool for the swim.
+The day will start with a group briefing at Stonar School before heading to the pool for the swim.
 Club volunteers will be on hand throughout the event to guide participants, offer encouragement, and make sure everyone feels confident and supported from start to finish.

 Whether you’re taking part solo, entering as a family, or cheering on your children, the focus is firmly on fun, participation and achievement rather than competition.